alexcaldarone/alexcaldarone.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I'm a Statistics MSc student at EPFL.
-Previously, I completed my Bachelor's degree in Statistics for Technology and Science at the University of Padova.
-My interest are:
+Previously, I completed my Bachelor's degree in Statistics for Technology and Science at the University of Padova and interned as an undergraduate researcher at the University of Warwick.

+I am broadly interested in bayesian statistics, reinforcement learning and network data.
+Some courses I've enjoyed (or taking) are Statistical Inference, Measure Theory, Reinforcement Learning, Deep Learning, Causal Inference and Markov Chains.